Review our Ontario course policies.

 Candidates who are unable to meet the due dates for any assignment due to extenuating circumstances, must request additional time from the instructor.
 Extensions are given at the discretion of the instructor.
 Candidates who do not request extensions and who make more than one late posting on the Discussion Board or submit more than one late assignment cannot be considered for an A+ grade in the course.

-Please note that a candidate who has completed less than half of the required work by the end of the course will not be eligible for an extension and will receive an automatic Fail.
+Please note that a candidate who has completed 75% of the required work by the end of the course will not be eligible for an extension and will receive an automatic Fail.

 Candidates who receive a Beginning level in any Progress Update must communicate with the instructor for further instruction on improving their level in the course.
 This process will usually involve resubmission of the assignment(s).